mondo-project/mondo-integration/README.md

 Getting started
 ---------------

 We recommend to use Eclipse Modeling (Luna or later).
-To start with, import all projects from this repository.
+To start with, import all `uk.ac.york.mondo.integration.*` projects from this repository.

 ### Artemis dependencies